rajeshelurii/Angular-Interview-Questions/README.md

   });
   ```

-- **FormGroup:** FormGroup is a class that tracks the value and validity state of a group of FormControls.
-It represents a form as a whole and contains child controls that make up the form.
-Each control is a FormControl, FormGroup, or FormArray.
+- **FormGroup:** A FormGroup is a way to manage a collection of form controls in Angular.
+It keeps track of the values and validation state of the form as a whole.

   ```typescript
   this.form = new FormGroup({